How to Conduct a Remote Interview to Find and Attract the Best Hires

 When evaluating answers, look for qualities that overlap with your core values and principles.

-Practice 8: For live interviews give yourself a breather between interviews.
+Practice 8: For live interviews, give yourself a breather between interviews

-It’s important to schedule yourself breaks in between candidates so that you can process, rest, and take care of your physical needs.
+As the hiring manager, avoiding burnout is a must.
+That’s why it’s important to schedule yourself breaks in between candidates so that you can process, rest, and take care of your physical needs.

 This also provides you with some time to reflect on interviews.
 Some time to breathe post-interview will give you the opportunity to parse through your impressions and thoughts of the candidate.
 While you await your next interview, you can jot down some of your thoughts.